 When Allbirds filed, the company said it was going public through a “sustainable public equity offering.”
 The company recently scrapped its plans and swapped them for a traditional initial public offering.

 The Allbirds IPO is coming amid a hot IPO market.
 Furthermore, investors are tapping into sustainable offerings as the world moves away from fossil fuels.
 Some sustainable companies to watch out for are GlobalFoundries and Fluence.

 As always, make sure to research before you invest.
 IPOs can be volatile for the first few months and share prices are constantly changing.
 But if IPO investing interests you, check out our top recent IPOs and our IPO calendar.
 We update the calendar daily to give you the latest news on upcoming and filed IPOs.

 If you’re looking for the latest investment opportunities, consider signing up for Liberty Through Wealth.
 This free e-letter is full of market insights from leading experts.
 You’ll hear from bestselling author and investment expert Alexander Green.
 It’s one of the easiest ways to stay on top of market news out there.
-All you need to do is enter your email address in the box below to get started.
+Enter your email address in the box below to get started!

 About Aimee Bohn